syncfusion-content/blazor-docs/blazor/diagram/Rulers.md

 ### Adding Rulers to the Diagram Component

-- The `RulerSettings` property is used to control the visibility and appearance of the ruler in the diagram.
+The [RulerSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_RulerSettings) property of [SfDiagramComponent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextShape.html) is used to control the visibility and appearance of the ruler in the diagram.
+The [HorizontalRuler](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.RulerSettings.html#Syncfusion_Blazor_Diagram_RulerSettings_HorizontalRuler) and [VerticalRuler](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.RulerSettings.html#Syncfusion_Blazor_Diagram_RulerSettings_VerticalRuler) properties of [RulerSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_RulerSettings) are used to define and customize the horizontal ruler and vertical ruler in the diagram canvas.

 The following code demonstrates how to add a ruler to the diagram.